Eyesore123/blog-app/README.md

 4. Scheduled uploads feature would be nice
 5. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
 Default emails are not bad but could be better.
 6. Profile image features.
 I added profile image upload as an extra feature, but noticed that image compression would speed up the site a lot, and so it would be nice to add a feature to compress images.
 It would also be nice to have a feature to crop images, and use images in the comment section.
 Without compression I might have to offer images from a selection of smaller size icons.
-7. Improvements to infobanner: instead of typing text manually, backend route and backend script can be used for infobanner dynamic text

 ## Deployment